 How Does Menopause Affect My Sleep?

-What’s “good” sleep?
-Women should aim for between seven and eight hours of quality, uninterrupted sleep per night, Pien says.
+For “good” sleep, people should aim for between seven and eight hours of quality, uninterrupted sleep per night.
 The rule isn’t hard and fast, though; some people need less sleep and others need more.
-“In general, if you're waking up regularly during the night and feel that your sleep isn't restful, those are signs that maybe you're not getting good sleep,” she says.
+In general, if you're waking up regularly during the night and feel that your sleep isn't restful, those may be signs you're not getting good sleep.

 Hot Flashes and Sleep

 Sleeplessness due to menopause is often associated with hot flashes.
-These unpleasant sensations of extreme heat can come on during the day or at night.
+These sensations of extreme heat can come on during the day or at night.
 Nighttime hot flashes are often paired with unexpected awakenings.

-“There are changes in the brain that lead to the hot flash itself, and those changes — not just the feeling of heat — may also be what triggers the awakening,” she says.
-“Even women who don’t report sleep disturbances from hot flashes often say that they just have more trouble sleeping than they did before menopause.”
+There are changes in the brain that lead to the hot flash itself, and those changes — not just the feeling of heat — may also be what triggers the awakening.
+Research shows that even women who don’t report sleep disturbances from hot flashes often say that they just have more trouble sleeping than they did before menopause.

 Other Menopausal Sleep Disruptors

-“Postmenopausal women are two to three times more likely to have sleep apnea compared with premenopausal women,” Pien says.
-“Before we become menopausal, we're fairly protected, but the protective effect of hormones seems to be lost with menopause.
-Furthermore, women often have more subtle symptoms of sleep apnea than men.
+Experts note that postmenopausal women are two to three times more likely to have sleep apnea compared with premenopausal women.
+Before menopause, people are fairly protected, but the protective effect of hormones seems to be lost with menopause.
+Furthermore, people assigned female at birth may have more subtle symptoms of sleep apnea than those assigned male at birth.
 Thus, they may be less likely to seek evaluation for sleep apnea.
-Their health care providers may also be less likely to recognize sleep apnea as a possibility, further delaying evaluation and diagnosis of sleep apnea.”
+Their health care providers may also be less likely to recognize sleep apnea as a possibility, further delaying evaluation, diagnosis and treatment.

 Depressive symptoms and anxiety may also be risk factors for poor sleep during menopause.